LT-Intro-To-AI-SY2425/a1-intro-to-python-leon16723/a1_writeup.md

 3. What are some things that you learned through this assignment?
 I learned how python is diffrent and how to look at problems in a python way.
 I also learned how to utiliez ai to help me learn.
 I learned alot of aspects of pythoon and how to use visual studio code.
+I also learned more specifcally certian operations in pythoon wich was really fun to seehow python is so much more user frendily.